Tribal Defenders Office

 - Cultural mentoring – volunteers, who were recruited through the culture committees, assist clients in making amends for their wrongs while reconnecting to their community.
 Clients served by this program have had a low recidivism rate.

-- Psychology and Case Management – The Defenders continue to provide these services at a minimal level with assistance from Tribal Behavioral Health.
-Psychologists are clinical psychology doctoral candidates from the University of Montana.
+- Psychology and Case Management – Psychology services are provided by clinical psychology doctoral candidates from the University of Montana under the supervision of a licensed psychologist.
 Accessibility of this service in the Defenders Office has allowed clients to be more successful in obtaining assessments and following treatment recommendations.
-Case management is available through our psychologists and social work interns.
-The Defenders are seeking funding to expand upon these services.
+Case managers assist clients to access services.

 Tribal Defenders offer civil and criminal legal services for those who financially qualify according to guidelines set by Tribal Council.
 The office also serves as a walk-in legal clinic that assists people with legal questions.

 The Civil Division represents Tribal members in landlord-tenant matters, consumer issues, some child custody, guardianships, mental health commitments, adult protective services, and jurisdictional issues.
 People who are not offered representation are referred to community resources or given direction on how to proceed with the assistance of self-help forms.
 The Civil Division also offers mediation services through the University of Montana, School of Law, Mediation Clinic.